jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Sundara.md

 ## Relationships
 ![[SundaraFamily.png|left|200]]
 - Solonor, strained push/pull dynamic.
 Sundara has many strong feelings for him including admiration, anger, and attraction.
 Recent visions of losing him pull at her heart.
-- Her sister, [[Elowen]], and her have a strained relationship.
+- Her sister, [[Elowen Elisthorn|Elowen]], and her have a strained relationship.
 Elowen feels she bears the burden of her people alone.
 She also knows about Sundara and Solonor and thinks Solonor is some type of leech on Valendri itself.
 - [[Varrick]], has made efforts to protect Sundara since they were in [[Ironford Prison]] together.
 Sometimes she is put off or nervous about how well he seems to 'handle' magic users.
 But, outside of him being cursed or possessed, she trusts Varrick with her life.

 ## Secrets from the group